petedavisdev/petedavis.dev/_notes/stackedit.md

 # Note taking with StackEdit
 I recently heard Wes Boss keeps his notes in markdown (.md) files and decided to see if I could find an efficient way to do that myself.

 Markdown is a great format for taking notes.
-You can just not down few words, but if a not needs more structure, it gives you a simple formatting syntax that doesn't gYou get all the formatting you might need to give your notes structure.
-Markdown has long been the standard format for code documentation.
-Now, with the rise JamStack, it is rapidly becoming the format of choice for writing all web content.
-In my case I wanted to be able to turn notes into blog posts on my VuePress site.
+You can just not down few words, but if a not needs more structure, it gives you a simple formatting syntax that doesn't impair readability.

+Markdown has long been the standard format for software documentation.
+Now, with the popularity JamStack, it is rapidly becoming the format of choice for writing all web content.
+In my case I wanted to turn notes into blog posts on my VuePress site.

 I wanted to store my notes in GitHub and keep notes in different repos alongside projects they related to, but I soon ran into a problem.